 There are obviously different practicalities in Chile – probably different to your home country – to take into consideration, plus a few safety concerns, too.

 The air pollution in Santiago, for example (between June and November), can be a genuine danger for young ones.
-There have been some cases elsewhere in the country of children contracting meningitis W135.
 Needless to say, a trip to Chile means you need to be prepared with vaccinations beforehand and take medical advice if your children have respiratory issues.

 You should also bring plenty of bug spray, water-resistant sunscreen, appropriate clothing to cover up against the sun (or to warm up, depending on the time of year and where you’re going in Chile).